 Primary Factors Contributing to Attorney’s Fees

-• The complexities of your specific divorce case, for instance, child custody issues or high asset divorces.
+• The complexities of your specific divorce case, for instance, child custody issues or high-asset divorces.

 • The level of conflict or cooperation between the two parties in the divorce.